macaddict89/SmartIR/docs/CODES_SYNTAX.md

                   },
   ```

   2. Define some default mode (i.e. something like `none` or `default` but any name will do) as first in the declaration section and use it as default failover mode.
-Example: if you are running for example in the operation mode `cool` with preset mode `eco` and you change operation mode to `dry` which doesn't support presets, then it will try to select first available preset in the order presets are declared in the `presetModes` - and it will therefore choose your first one - `none`:
+Example: if you are running operation mode `cool` with preset mode `eco` and you change operation mode to `dry` which doesn't support presets, then it will try to select first available preset in the order presets are declared in the `presetModes` - and it will therefore choose your first one - `none`:

   ```yaml:
   "commands": {